2018 Bavarian state election: Aftermath

-Polls on a favorite coalition
+Preferred coalition polling

 The percentages indicate the proportion of respondents who would most like the particular coalition available for selection.
-The missing values to 100% made no statement.
+The percentages do not sum to 100% due to respondents who did not indicate a preference.

 State government formation

 Before the election, CSU faction leader Thomas Kreuzer declared that the CSU would not form a coalition with the AfD or the Greens after the election.

 The CSU agreed on a coalition deal to govern with the Free Voters of Bavaria on 4 November 2018.